-Chronic endothelial damage may be the most common type of vasculitis, and the leading cause of aging in human beings (1-4).
-Much higher blood pressure (BP) of the afferent vasculature may be the major underlying cause by inducing recurrent injuries on endothelium, and probably whole afferent vasculature including capillaries are mainly involved in the process.
+Chronic endothelial injury may be the most common kind of vasculitis, and the leading cause of aging in human beings (1-4).
+Much higher blood pressure (BP) of the afferent vasculature may be the major underlying cause by inducing recurrent injuries on endothelium.
+Probably whole afferent vasculature including capillaries are mainly involved in the process.
 Thus the term of venosclerosis is not as famous as atherosclerosis in the literature.
-Secondary to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature which reduces blood supply to terminal organs and increases systolic BP further.
-Some of the well-known components of the inflammatory process are physical inactivity, animal-rich diet, overweight, smoking, alcohol, hypertriglyceridemia, hyperbetalipoproteinemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension (WCH), chronic inflammatory or infectious processes, and cancers.
-Some of the irreversible consequences of the chronic destructive process include obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary heart disease (CHD), mesenteric ischemia, osteoporosis, and stroke (5-7).
-Although early withdrawal of the causative factors may delay terminal consequences, after development of cirrhosis, COPD, CRD, CHD, PAD, or stroke, endothelial changes cannot be reversed completely due to their fibrotic nature.
-The underlying causes and terminal consequences were researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the literature, extensively (8-13).
-Although its normal limits have not been determined yet, higher triglycerides values may be significant indicators of the metabolic syndrome (14).
-Due to the strong association between higher plasma triglycerides and prevalence of CHD, Adult Treatment Panel (ATP) III adopts lower cutpoints for triglycerides abnormalities than did ATP II (15, 16).
-Although ATP II determined the normal value of plasma triglycerides as lower than 200 mg/dL in 1994, World Health Organisation in 1999 (17) and ATP III in 2001 reduced its normal limit as lower than 150 mg/dL (16).
-Although these cutpoints are usually used to define limits of the metabolic syndrome, there are suspicions about the safest upper limit of plasma triglycerides in the literature.
-We tried to understand some undetermined functions of plasma triglycerides in the present study.
+Secondary to the chronic endothelial injury, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature; all of those reduce blood supply to end-organs, and increase systolic BP further.
+Some of the well-known underlying causes and indicators of the inflammatory process are physical inactivity, animal-rich diet, overweight, smoking, alcohol, hypertriglyceridemia, hyperbetalipoproteinemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension (WCH), cancers, chronic infections such as tuberculosis, and chronic inflammations such as rheumatologic disorders.
+Some of the irreversible consequences of the chronic inflammatory process include obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary heart disease (CHD), mesenteric ischemia, osteoporosis, stroke, early aging, and premature death (5-7).
+Although early withdrawal of the causative factors may delay terminal consequences, after development of cirrhosis, COPD, CRD, CHD, PAD, stroke, or aging, endothelial destruction cannot be reversed effectively due to their fibrotic nature.
+The triggering etiologies and terminal consequences of the chronic inflammatory process were researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the literature, extensively (8-11).
+Although its normal limits could not be determined clearly, higher plasma triglycerides values may be significant indicators of the metabolic syndrome (12).
+Due to the significant association between higher plasma triglycerides values and prevalence of CHD, Adult Treatment Panel (ATP) III adopts lower cutpoints for triglycerides abnormalities than did ATP II (13, 14).
+Although ATP II determined the normal upper limit of triglycerides as 200 mg/dL in 1994, World Health Organisation in 1999 (15) and ATP III in 2001 reduced their normal upper limit to 150 mg/dL (14).
+Although these cutpoints are usually used to define borders of the metabolic syndrome, there is suspicion about the safest upper limit of plasma triglycerides in the literature.
+On the other hand, smoking may be one of the most common causes of vasculitis worldwide.
+It is a major risk factor for the development of atherosclerotic endpoints including CHD, PAD, COPD, cirrhosis, CRD, stroke, early aging, and premature death (16, 17).
+We tried to understand whether or not smokinginduced endothelial injury triggers plasma triglycerides values in the present study.

-Material and Methods
+Material and methods